kevin-truong7/AnimeRankingApp/README.md

 - Presents the genres for each anime
 - Uses navigation sheets for full description
 - Shows viewer rating for each presented anime if available
-- Designed a tab bar to navigate through different rankings of anime
+- Uses a tab bar to navigate through different rankings of anime

 ## API used